Abrish-Green/Recipe-Gallery-Application/README.md

 with their information.

 <h2>Project Information</h2>
-It is Implemented using Javascript and React.js framework.The Core Functionality of this project are infinite scroll and search as requested in the challenge.It show recipe results in a grid format and it is also responsive for desktop and mobile.
+It is Implemented using Javascript and React.js framework.The Core Functionality of this project are infinite scroll and search as requested in the challenge.It shows recipe results in a grid format and it is also responsive for desktop and mobile.

 <h2>Design Pattern</h2>
 React design patterns used in this project are  render props, controlled components, conditional rendering, and react hooks.